Skip to content

 20. MarginL, MarginR, MarginV: Left, right, and vertical margins, in pixels.

-• Example: 10, 10, 20, indicates that the left and right margins are 10 pixels, and the vertical margin is 20 pixels.
+• Example: 10, 10, 20, indicating the left and right margins are 10 pixels, and the vertical margin is 20 pixels.

 21. Encoding: Encoding format, 1 indicates ANSI encoding, 0 indicates default encoding.